If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

-The reason Sixes are so loyal to others is that they do not want to be abandoned and left without support—their Basic Fear.
+Sixes are so loyal to others because they do not want to be abandoned and left without support—their Basic Fear.
 Thus, the central issue for type Six is a failure of self-confidence.
-Sixes come to believe that they do not possess the internal resources to handle life’s challenges and vagaries alone, and so increasingly rely on structures, allies, beliefs, and supports outside themselves for guidance to survive.
-If suitable structures do not exist, they will help create and maintain them.
+Sixes believe they do not possess the internal resources to handle life’s challenges and vagaries alone.
+They increasingly rely on structures, allies, beliefs, and supports outside themselves for guidance to survive.
+If suitable facilities do not exist, they will help create and maintain them.

-Sixes are the primary type in the Thinking Center, meaning that they have the most trouble contacting their own inner guidance.
+Sixes are the Thinking Center’s primary type, meaning they have the most trouble contacting their inner guidance.
 As a result,

-they do not have confidence in their own minds and judgments.
+they do not have confidence in their minds and judgments.

 This does not mean that they do not think.
 On the contrary, they think—and worry—a lot!
-They also tend to fear making important decisions, although at the same time, they resist having anyone else make decisions for them.
-They want to avoid being controlled, but are also afraid of taking responsibility in a way that might put them “in the line of fire.”
+They also tend to fear making important decisions, but they resist having anyone else make decisions for them.
+They want to avoid being controlled but are also afraid of taking responsibility in a way that might put them ” in the line of fire.”
 (The old Japanese adage that says, “The blade of grass that grows too high gets chopped off” relates to this idea.)

-Sixes attempt to build a network of trust over a background of unsteadiness and fear.
-They are often filled with a nameless anxiety and then try to find or create reasons why.
+Sixes attempt to build a trusted network over a background of instability and instability, often filled with nameless anxiety, and then tries to find or create reasons why.
 Wanting to feel that there is something solid and clear-cut in their lives, they can become attached to explanations or positions that seem to explain their situation.
-Because “belief” (trust, faith, convictions, positions) is difficult for Sixes to achieve, and because it is so important to their sense of stability, once they establish a trustworthy belief, they do not easily question it, nor do they want others to do so.
-The same is true for individuals in a Six’s life: once Sixes feel they can trust someone, they go to great lengths to maintain connections with the person who acts as a sounding board, a mentor, or a regulator for the Six’s emotional reactions and behavior.
-They therefore do everything in their power to keep their affiliations going. (“If I don’t trust myself, then I have to find something in this world I can trust.”)
+Because “belief” (trust, faith, convictions, works) is difficult for Sixes to achieve, and because it is so essential to their sense of stability, once they establish a trustworthy belief, they do not easily question it, nor do they want others to do so.
+The same is true for individuals in a Six’s life: once Sixes feel they can trust someone, they go to great lengths to maintain connections with the person who acts as a sounding board, a mentor, or a regulator for the Sixs’ emotional reactions and behavior.
+They, therefore, do everything in their power to keep their affiliations going. (“If I don’t trust myself, then I have to find something in this world I can count on.”)

 Although intelligent and accomplished, Connie still has to wrestle with the self-doubt of her type: